BrokenShell/Fortuna/docs/algorithms.md

 from one engine result:

 1. Discard the lowest 11 bits of the 64-bit result.
-2. Retain 53 bits of precision.
+2. Select 53 bits of precision.
 3. Scale by `2**-53`.

 This is a small, auditable algorithm with an exact cross-platform seeded